zacwasielewski/adventofcode-2021-elixir/README.md

 [Advent of Code](https://adventofcode.com/) is back!
 Last year (and the year before that), I took a stab at it using [Elixir](https://elixir-lang.org/), but only had time to solve two problems.
 This year I’m trying again.

-I’ve only used Elixir a few times, so I’m hoping that a month of consistent floundering with Elixir will expand my mental paradigm of what programming actually can be (like Ruby, Clojure, and functional programming).
+I’ve used Elixir only sparingly, so hopefully a month of consistent floundering will expand my mental paradigm of what “programming” actually looks like (as Ruby, Clojure, functional programming, etc. have).
 So, onward to the code:

 ## Instructions

-Assuming that Elixir is [installed on your system](https://elixir-lang.org/install.html):
+Assuming that Elixir is [installed](https://elixir-lang.org/install.html):

 1. Solving the day’s problem:

-   `elixir day-01/solve.exs`
+   `elixir day-01/solution.exs`

 2. Running tests:

-   `elixir -r day-01/solve.exs day-01/test.exs`
+   `elixir -r day-01/solution.exs day-01/tests.exs`

 ## Lessons Learned